Short on time and can’t read it all now?

 I worked with that brand for 3 years.
 But in the first 3 months it was clear why I beat out the competition:

-Because of my Illustrator skills.
+Because of my Adobe Illustrator for fashion design skills.

 Fashion designers use AI 20+ hours / week and proficiency is mandatory